frederic-perez/AmE-dictionary/data/idioms.md

 __blow (one’s) mind__ :two::hammer:
 __blow someone out of the water__
 __blow your top__ To become very angry.
+__blowhard__ One who tends to speak in an arrogant or conceited manner. _Oh, that guy’s a real blowhard—he’s not nearly as great as he thinks he is._
 __blue in the face__ Showing signs of exhaustion or strain.
 Often used in the phrase “till (one) (is) blue in the face.
 This expression alludes to the bluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._
 __blue pill__
 __bog down__ :dart: __1__ To slow down or burden someone or something.
 (A bog is an area of wet, muddy ground that it is difficult to walk through.) _We were hoping to open the restaurant by the holidays, but we’ve gotten bogged down with regulations and permits._ __2__ Stuck; prevented from making progress. _The students became bogged down with the algebra problems._